DrDoofus-MD-PhD-DDS/hoot-faq/ShuffleDAO.md

 MINT is minted:
 - to the purchaser when a bond is purchased
 - to the DAO (an additional 25% of the total distributed MINT to the purchaser) when a bond is purchased
-- an early auction NFT is sold, bonus MINT is distributed to the winner
+- to early auction NFT winners
-- pMINT from team members, contributors, or investors vests
+- when pMINT from team members, contributors, or investors vests

 ## What flavors of MINTs are there?
 ShuffleDAO supports: MINT, sMINT, wsMINT, veMINT, pMINT, and bMINT.
 Described below.